 - What are sales funnels?

-- Unbounce Vs Clickfunnels: Which is Better For Your Business?
+- Clickfunnels vs Unbounce: Which is Better For Your Business?

-In a lot of ways, Unbounce and Clickfunnels are very similar.
-They both include the essential parts of landing page builders, such as drag-and-drop editors, premade templates, and split testing capabilities.
+In a lot of ways, Unbounce and Clickfunnels are very similar sales funnel and landing page software.
+They both include the essential parts of landing page builders, such as a drag and drop editor, premade templates, and split testing capabilities.

 They also train the reader to move towards a specific action, such as signing up for an email list or making a purchase.
 Either one will help your business in that regard.

 What you're really looking for in a landing page software like this is the ability to create flow.
 You want to take the reader from awareness to action in a single page or throughout the sales cycle.